What is Breadcrumbs?

 Types of Breadcrumbs

 Hierarchy-based breadcrumbs are the most common: Home > Category > Subcategory > Page.
 Attribute-based breadcrumbs show filters or product attributes (common in ecommerce).
-History-based breadcrumbs mimic the browser’s back button — these are least useful for SEO since they don’t reflect site structure.
+History-based breadcrumbs mimic the browser’s back button.
+These are least useful for SEO since they don’t reflect site structure.

 Implementation

 Most CMS platforms and themes include breadcrumb support natively or via plugins.
 WordPress users often use Yoast SEO or Rank Math to generate breadcrumbs automatically.
-The key is making sure every breadcrumb link points to a real, indexable page — not a filtered view or a JavaScript-generated path.
+The key is making sure every breadcrumb link points to a real, indexable page.
+Not a filtered view or a JavaScript-generated path.

 Schema Markup for Breadcrumbs